Colors & Karats of Gold

 Alloys can offer a range in colors.
 A peach gold falls right in between the common yellow and rose alloys.
 Historically rose gold was much less copper in color, making this the closest color match to many antique rose gold rings.
 It is more rare these days, but it is an alloy that has actually been around for hundreds of years!
 Its hue is just a little softer than yellow gold, without being as coppery as modern rose gold resulting in a more subtle color.
 (This option is only offered in 18k.)

 Palladium white gold is a mix of pure gold, silver, palladium, and copper.
 This option is slightly grayer in color than nickel bearing white gold.
 Learn more about white gold here.
+With this alloy there is a less noticeable difference in durability between 14k and 18k.
+The color between the two can also shift in different lights and with different finishes.

 Silver is another metal that can be alloyed.
 Fine silver is a pure element (unalloyed) and incredibly soft and malleable.
 Sterling silver is an alloy, giving it a structure that is harder than pure silver but still very soft compared to gold alloys.
 Learn more details about silver and the special alloy that we use here.